158Alfetta/Safety-for-life/README.md

 _____________________________________________________________________________________________________

 ## Function
- Various situations are there. so you need to know.
+ Various situations are there, so you need to know.
  * Every activities will notice you politely on the 'Line Application'.
  * if door locked and you need to enter you place.(Sign in)
    * Connect wifi ssid "I LOVE COMPRO" Fill password ('88888888' is default) with registered device.